 She was encouraged by Karen Findlay, whilst at Richmond, to attend Scottish trials which with the extortionate travel costs for a starving student left her deeply out-of-pocket, but the rest as they say is history, and she made her Scotland debut against Ireland in the 2014 six nations.

-Since then she has won twenty-four caps for Scotland, scoring two tries, both against Spain in 2016 and 2017.
+Since then she has won twenty eight caps for Scotland, scoring two tries, both against Spain in 2016 and 2017.

 Juggling work and rugby takes some doing, particularly when you have to negotiate the M25 at rush hour, twice a week, to attend training, and then the return journey home after gruelling sessions at Surrey Sports Park.